Borderline Personality Disorder In Men

 Currently, it is believed that BPD affects 1.6% of the general population and 20% of psychiatric patients.
 There is a lifetime prevalence of BPD at 5.9%.
-Though BPD is affected by both genetic and environmental factors, almost 70% of people with BPD have a history of childhood maltreatment whether physical, sexual, or emotional.
-Most people seek initial treatment for BPD around the age of 18, however, symptoms typically present at a much earlier age.
-Patients under 18 are not typically given a formal BPD diagnosis, however, unless they seek treatment through psychotherapy with symptoms that present themselves for longer than a year.
-The earlier BPD is diagnosed, the earlier treatment can begin, and the more likely remission is to be reached and maintained.
+BPD is caused by both genetic and environmental factors.
+Almost 70% of people with BPD have a history of childhood maltreatment whether physical, sexual, or emotional.
+Most people seek initial treatment for BPD around the age of 18, but symptoms typically present at a much earlier age.
+Patients under 18 are not often given a formal BPD diagnosis unless they seek treatment through psychotherapy with symptoms that present themselves for longer than a year.
+The earlier BPD is diagnosed, the earlier treatment can begin and the more likely remission is reached and maintained.

 What Does BPD Look Like in Men?

 Though there is no difference in men and women with regards to the prevalence of BPD, women are over-diagnosed compared to men at a rate of 3:1.
-This over-diagnosis is often due to the fact that BPD in women is often associated with eating disorders and anxiety disorders which will direct them to psychological services focused on cognitive therapies whereas men with BPD commonly exhibit signs that point them to correctional facilities or substance abuse rehabilitation centers.
+This over-diagnosis is due to the fact that BPD in women is often associated with eating disorders and anxiety disorders which will direct them to psychological services focused on cognitive therapies.
+Men with BPD commonly exhibit signs that point them to correctional facilities or substance abuse rehabilitation centers.